 Image credit: Mandai Wildlife Group

-We can’t forget about the upcoming Bird Paradise too.
-Previously known as Jurong Bird Park, this park is set to reopen in the second quarter of 2023.
+We can’t forget about Bird Paradise either.
+Previously known as Jurong Bird Park, this park reopened has welcomed visitors since 8 May 2023.
 Visitors can expect over 400 species of bird and 8 walk-through enclosures at the revamped place.